RadLuli/Ampersand/DEFS/__kitchen.md

 ## 8 Social

 **Social Applications** - Books can be the starting point of very specific **social networks** that work like Internet forums: only someone who has something really relevant to add tends to be given any space.

 Nowadays, that less than a dozen very generic "social networks" centralize most of the social activity, an attitude of "fame for its own sake", typical of celebrity culture, which does not tend to generate anything constructive, is commonplace.

 If, instead of a few large social networks, there are millions of very specific communities, each for every book theme, generic identities tend to lose value.
 It doesn't make sense that someone who has nothing to contribute to the universe of a theme like “Harry Potter”, for example, has to seek space in a network whose center is in one of these books. (see *locus/place of speech*)

-**Public notes** - Unlike the anarchy of current “social networks”, here the idea of social behavior[^1] is taken seriously.
-Factual accuracy is not required—they are opinions, after all—but good behavior is by no means optional.
-Anything that has been recorded in public annotations will be marked in a blockchain and its author identified.
-Depending on the type of behavior, its author can be given either the “right to be forgotten” or a temporary or permanent ban from the network, including hardware lock.
+**Public notes** - In Ampersand social networks, the "social" behavior [^1] is taken very seriously.
+This does not mean that meshes have to be formal, nor to have factual accuracy - they are *opinions*, after all, not academic works — but good behavior is by no means optional.
+Anything that has been recorded in public annotations will be marked in a blockchain and will have its author identified.
+Depending on the type of behavior, authors can be notified, given either a “right to be forgotten”, a temporary or even a permanent ban from the network, including hardware lock.

 [^1] (see Erich Fromm)

 **Reference to a Mesh/Book**  - The open nature of annotations naturally allows books and meshes to be referenced in other books and meshes.
 How to combine all this information avoiding excess, redundancy or recursion?
 The same goes for both direct references to books and meshes, as well as indirect references to them.
 One idea might be to use a point structure such as “pagerank” to assign relevance in the information landscape.
 Something similar to the academic impact factor.